ocakiroglu/XRay-Spectrum-Data-Fitting/README.md

 # X-Ray Spectrum Fitter

 A modern, standalone GUI application built with CustomTkinter for loading, visualizing, and fitting Gaussian peaks to spectrum data.
-This tool is specifically designed to work with data files from applications like the **ESRF's PyMca**, supporting its common data structures.
+This tool is specifically designed to work with data files from applications like the **[ESRF PyMca](https://www.silx.org/pub/doc/PyMca/latest/)**, supporting its common data structures.

 <img src="gui_screenshot.png" alt="GUI Screenshot" width="800"/>'